CAUM Live evidence boundary

 CAUM does not replace LangSmith, Langfuse, OpenTelemetry, logs, or your agent framework.
 CAUM consumes structural telemetry from those systems and returns evidence that a buyer, operator, or reviewer can understand without reading private content.

 Claim lock: CAUM supports evidence readiness.
-It does not certify legal compliance, judge semantic truth, predict all failures, or stop agents.
+It does not certify legal compliance, judge semantic truth, make universal future-outcome claims, or stop agents.

 1